Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Methods

-\parsection{Sequential Chunking} Since the regression problem is extremely high-dimensional ($N=20\thinspace530$ genes), we also conduct experiments where \emph{multiple} Direct - ABMIL models are used to output a full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for any given WSI~$x$.
-If using five models, for example, we separately train one Direct - ABMIL model that regresses the first $20530/5 = 4106$ genes, one model that regresses the next $4106$ genes, and similarly for the three other models.
-The only modification of the Direct - ABMIL model is to change the output dimension of the network head from $20\thinspace530$ to $4\thinspace106$.
-In the extreme case, $N=20\thinspace530$ models could be trained (at a very high computational cost), each regressing a single gene.
+\parsection{Sequential Chunking} Because the regression problem is extremely high-dimensional ($N=20{,}530$ genes), we also conduct experiments where multiple \textit{Direct - ABMIL} models are used to output a full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for the given WSI~$x$.
+In the \textit{sequential chunking} setup, the $N=20{,}530$ genes are divided into contiguous subsets, and one model is trained per subset.
+If using five models, for example, we separately train one \textit{Direct - ABMIL} model that regresses the first $20530/5 = 4106$ genes, one model that regresses the next $4106$ genes, and similarly for the three other models.
+The only modification of the \textit{Direct - ABMIL} model is to change the output dimension of the network head from $20{,}530$ to $4{,}106$.
+In the extreme case, $N=20{,}530$ models could be trained (at a very high computational cost), each regressing a single gene.

-\parsection{Clustering} Instead of just sequentially dividing the $N=20\thinspace530$ genes into chunks, and training models to regress all genes in each chunk, we also utilize k-means clustering (on the train split) to first group the genes into $k$ clusters.
-Then, we separately train one Direct - ABMIL model that regresses all genes in the first cluster, one model that regresses all genes in the second cluster, and similarly for all remaining clusters.
+\parsection{Clustering} As an alternative decomposition strategy, we also use k-means clustering on the corresponding train split to group the $N=20{,}530$ genes into $k$ clusters of correlated genes.
+One \textit{Direct - ABMIL} model is then trained per cluster.
+At test time, predictions from the cluster-specific models are combined to form the full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$.
+All gene grouping procedures are performed separately within each cross-validation fold, exclusively using training data to avoid information leakage.

-\paragraph{Patch-Level} The second direct regression model, \textit{Direct - Patch-Level} in Figure~\ref{fig:model_overview_abmil_patch-level_contrastive} (middle), simplifies Direct - ABMIL by removing the trainable ABMIL WSI-level aggregator.
-Instead, each \emph{patch-level} feature vector $p(\tilde{x}_i)$ is directly fed as input to the small network head, outputting a predicted gene-expression profile $\hat{y}(\tilde{x}_i) \in \mathbb{R}^N$ for each tissue patch $\tilde{x}_i$ in the WSI $x$.
+\paragraph{Patch-Level} The second direct regression model, \textit{Direct - Patch-Level} (Figure~\ref{fig:model_overview_abmil_patch-level_contrastive}, middle), removes the trainable ABMIL WSI-level aggregator.
+Instead, each patch-level feature vector $p(\tilde{x}_i)$ is directly fed as input to the small network head, outputting a predicted gene-expression profile $\hat{y}(\tilde{x}_i) \in \mathbb{R}^N$ for each tissue patch $\tilde{x}_i$ in the WSI $x$.
 Then, the mean over these patch-level predictions $\{\hat{y}(\tilde{x}_i)\}_{i=1}^P$ is computed, and output as the final WSI-level predicted gene-expression $\hat{y}(x) \in \mathbb{R}^N$.
-Compared to Direct - ABMIL, this model contains fewer trainable parameters.
-Moreover, it enables extraction of patch-level predictions, which potentially could be utilized for spatial analysis.
+Compared to \textit{Direct - ABMIL}, this model contains fewer trainable parameters and provides access to patch-level predictions, which potentially could be utilized for spatial analysis.